-I was invited to attend the Charming Beijing Variety Show, hosted by the China International Culture Association, the Beijing Association for Culture Exchanges and the Beverly Hills Conference & Visitors Bureau.
-This homage to Chinese tradition took place at the Saban Theater in Beverly Hills to celebrate the year of the rooster.
+Los Angeles is a city of diverse culture and the vibrant Asian community is certainly part of it.
+I attended the Charming Beijing Variety Show to celebrate Chinese New Year.
+It was hosted by the China International Culture Association, the Beijing Association for Culture Exchanges, and the Beverly Hills Conference & Visitors Bureau.
+This homage to Chinese tradition took place at the Saban Theater in Beverly Hills.

-We were treated to some of China’s most amazing acrobats, jugglers, ballet artists, musicians, opera singers, and theater performers.
-Honestly, I don’t know how they do it.
-The acrobats absolutely defy gravity.
+We were treated to amazing Chinese acrobats, jugglers, ballet artists, musicians, opera singers, and theater performers.
+The acrobats absolutely defied gravity as you can see in the videos below.
 Members of the Chinese community, VIP’s and other audience members browsed booths with artisans, enjoyed special treats viewed displays to learn more about the traditions of Chinese New Year.

 The Charming Beijing Variety Show Performers

 Imagine being on pointe on top of someone’s shoulder.

 Or jumping through death-defying high hoops and then tumbling into somersaults.
 (Below is not even as high as they eventually jumped)

 These splits are unbelievable.